CodeYourFuture/syllabus-archive/html-css/lesson2.md

 > **Exercise:** Working in pairs, reduce the size of the "Bikes for Refugees" text so that it fits on a small screen (`320px`).
 But make sure it increases in size on larger screens.

 > **Exercise:** The two buttons in the jumbotron don't fit on the same line on small screens around `320px` wide.
-Working independently, can you adjust their size so that they fit on the same line?
+Can you adjust their size so that they fit on the same line?

 ## Content Layout: Flexbox
 Flexbox is a name for a set of CSS layout rules which are supported in newer browsers.
 They allow you to apply rules to elements to place them side-by-side and re-arrange them.